daviddarkins-accenture/lotr/README.md

    ```bash
    python setup.py
    ```
-   Follow the prompts to configure your API keys and Data Cloud credentials.
+   Follow the prompts to configure your API keys and Data 360 credentials.
 This creates a `.env` file.

    Option B - Manual setup:
    ```bash